BrookeZK/Voces-v1/README.md

 _Goals and features to develop after achieving MVP:_

+* _Being able to leave comments, share on social media._
+* _Website in spanish that translates to english, or other languages.
+* _Connection to an SQL database._
 * _An Admin section twith CRUD functionality._
 * _Authorization._
 * _Universal design: achieving accessibility._